Riding a bike with no hands is a common quirk in Amsterdam. Here are reasons why people do it with tips on how to try it yourself.

 How to ride a bike with no hands

-It’s important to have a well-balanced bike which starts with the front wheel.
+It begins with a well-balanced bike, dictated by the front wheel.
+Not all bikes are equal.
 Some bikes are born this way, others may require some tuning.

 1. Find a spot to ride